Satisfactory Academic Progress (SAP)

 • A student must complete his/her educational objective within a maximum time frame (150%).
 The maximum time frame for the completion of degree, diploma, and certificate programs is limited by Federal regulations to 150% of the published length of the program.
 Example: If a student's program of study requires 50 credit hours for completion, financial assistance will pay for 75 credit hours attempted in that program.

 Additional SAP requirements for the South Carolina Need Based Grant and the South Carolina LIFE Scholarship are outlined in the Certification forms which the student signs to accept these funds annually.
-Students may visit each of these links to view these SAP requirements, if the student has been awarded either of these funds.
+Students who have been awarded either of these funds may visit the form within their Wavenet Accounts to view these SAP requirements.

 Students are notified of their financial aid status at the end of each semester via their WaveNet accounts.
 It is every student's responsibility to check Financial Aid status at the end of each semester.
 Because of FERPA (Federal Educational Rights and Privacy Act), this information cannot be communicated by phone.